r-lib/processx/README.md

   the grandchildren, etc. are not currently.
 * There is no way of doing a *blocking* read from the standard output of error of the process.
-* The process is currently not killed when the `process` object is garbaged-collected by R. You can register a finalizer on it with `reg.finalizer` to call `kill` explicitly.

 ## Installation